My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - 4.5 hours by car – cost depends on your duration and whether you do a round-trip or one-way rental

 - 5.5 hours by bus – $100 each way on the Park Connection

 - 8 hours by train – cost varies based on your route and seat class

 This is an important step to actually build your itinerary (and continue building your budget).

 Step 6.
 Book Flights & In-State Transport

-In 2022, rental cars will be scarce (and likely expensive) in Alaska, so book these things as soon as you know your Alaska travel dates and how you’ll get between your various Alaska activities.
+In 2023, rental cars will (continue to) be scarce (and still expensive) in Alaska, so book these things as soon as you know your Alaska travel dates and how you’ll get between your various Alaska activities.
 While I used to recommend Turo, I’ve had some bad experiences with them and no longer recommend them in Alaska specifically.
 There are also some local agencies that can be a great option instead of the national chains; here’s a list of those.